-When you've decided you want a better treatment plan for managing your allergy symptoms, it’s time to see a specialist about your allergy problems.
-Before setting up your appointment, prepare a list of things to discuss with the doctor.
+When you’ve decided you want a better treatment plan for managing your allergy symptoms, it’s time to see an allergy specialist.
+Before setting up your appointment, prepare a list of things to discuss with your doctor.
 The guide below can get you started.

-Patients often suffer with allergies for years without seeking treatment.
-Many symptoms are manageable with antihistamines and decongestants, especially for those who suffer symptoms only seasonally.
+People often deal with their allergy symptoms for years without seeking treatment.
+Many symptoms are manageable with antihistamines and decongestants, especially for those who only experience symptoms seasonally.
 However, for some, symptoms either become severe enough or last long enough that they disrupt the ability to live a normal life.
-In those cases, a patient should consider seeking treatment.
+In those cases, you should consider seeking treatment.

 You should especially seek medical attention if over-the-counter medications fail to provide relief or if you find you have to take these medicines for longer than a couple of weeks.
 These medications are meant for short-term use because, over time, they begin to lose their effectiveness.

-If you or your child begin to show asthma symptoms, it is important to seek the guidance of a physician immediately.
-Asthma symptoms include excessive coughing that may or may not include wheezing, difficulty catching your breath, and tightness in your chest.
-Asthma can be life-threatening if not kept in check, and allergies can exacerbate these problems.
+If you or your child begin to show asthma symptoms, it is important to seek the guidance of a doctor immediately.
+Asthma symptoms include excessive coughing that may include wheezing, difficulty catching your breath, and tightness in your chest.
+Asthma can be life-threatening if not treated, and allergies can exacerbate these problems.

 In some cases, general practitioners can treat and diagnose allergies.
-However, if your case is moderate to severe or your physician doesn’t feel he or she can treat your case, you may be referred to a specialist.
+However, if your case is moderate to severe or your doctor doesn’t feel they can treat your case, you may be referred to an allergy specialist.

-As you make your appointment, ask if there are any special instructions for preparing for your appointment.
-The physician may have specific paperwork requests and, if testing may occur during your first appointment, you may be asked to refrain from eating or drinking for a certain period of time before your arrival.
+When you make your appointment, ask if there are any special instructions for preparing for your appointment.
+Your doctor may have specific paperwork requests and, if testing may occur during your first appointment, you may be asked to refrain from eating or drinking for a certain period of time before your arrival.

-Your physician will likely compile a complete family medical history, so it’s important to have as much information as possible about your family history of allergies, especially if your allergies are food-related.
+Your doctor will likely compile a complete family medical history, so it’s important to have as much information as possible about your family history of allergies, especially if your allergies are food-related.

-You will be given a series of questions about your own medical history as well, including any childhood allergies you might have had.
-Bring along any medical records you have or, if your family physician is referring you to a specialist, ask for those records to be transferred prior to your visit.
+You will be asked a series of questions about your own medical history as well, including any childhood allergies you might have had.
+Bring along any medical records you have or, if your doctor is referring you to a specialist, ask for those records to be transferred prior to your visit.
 This will help your allergist get a good idea of any lifelong problems that might have led to the problems you’re having today.
 The doctor may ask you what kinds of medications you have tried for your allergy symptoms in the past, and if any of these have been successful in managing your symptoms.
 It might be helpful to bring any creams, sprays, ointments, or medications you have tried in the past for the doctor to review during your visit.

 Some sample questions include: